klyed/hiverpc-go/api/README.md

 # API

-This package adds support for `steem api`.
+This package adds support for `hive api`.

 ## State